 Monday through Thursday, the first part of the day is devoted to liturgy, Bible readings, discussion, and prayer.
 First through twelfth grades have daily Bible readings and devotionals.
 The Bible reading follows the school devotional that parents are expected to read and discuss at home as a family.
 PreK and Kindergarten students are on a separate program, hearing appropriate major Bible stories each morning.

 In middle and high school, students have a regular Bible class within the curriculum that fosters a growth in Scriptural knowledge and encourages students to wrestle with difficult passages and Truths in a safe environment.

 The classical model highlights the importance of play in young children’s education, encouraging imagination and physical activity while fostering friendship.
-To this end, Enrichment and lower school students are given a half-hour break every day midmorning to go outside and play.
+To this end, all lower school students are given a half-hour break every day midmorning to go outside and play.
 Some students will engage in make-believe and imaginary games in the woods while others will run their hearts out on the field in a rousing game of soccer.

-Class 6 and middle school students also have a midmorning break each day to spend time in fellowship with classmates and teachers.
+Sixth grade and middle school students also have a midmorning break each day to spend time in fellowship with classmates and teachers.